Our advising team can help you understand degree requirements and select courses that fit your interests and career goals.

 Psychology and neuroscience majors are welcome to drop by the PBS Academic Advising Office (PY229) and browse through our books anytime the office is open.

-Books in our library - listed below - are available for one-week checkout to our majors.
+Books in our library are available for one-week checkout to our majors - click on any of the six headers below to view:

 - Majoring in Psychology: Achieving Your Educational and Career Goals.
 Strategies to become a successful undergraduate in psychology - manage your time wisely and earn good grades.